What is Capex (Capital Expenditure)?

 - Many companies try to maintain the levels of their historical capital expenditure to show investors that the managers of the company are investing effectively in the business and there are ample opportunities of growth in their business instead of making an idle pile of cash sitting in their balance sheet.

-- Capital expenditure decisions are very critical to an organization due to their substantial initial costs, irreversibility and long-term effects.
+- These expenditure decisions are very critical to an organization due to their substantial initial costs, irreversibility and long-term effects.
 Therefore, budgeting for capital expenditures ought to be carefully and efficiently planned and executed.

 Capital Expenditure (Capex) Video

 This has been a guide to what is Capex?
 Here we discuss the effect of Capex on Balance Sheet, Income Statement and Cash Flows.
 Here we also discuss Capex formula, and its uses in the financial analysis including CFO to Capex, FCFF and FCFE.
 You may learn more about accounting from the following articles –

 - Excel Profit and Loss Statement Template